-Students are able to have a tour of the College in small groups and meet students to get a students would be with the Learning Support team on an informal basis.
+with the Learning Support team on an informal basis.
 This allows feel for the College, and the chance to ask any questions.
 Identified contacted via telephone and informed of when Pre-Induction will take place.

 This is a good opportunity for us to be able to establish what support may be required during Induction days and Course Confirmation.
+For those who are feeling particularly anxious and would like the opportunity to see the College at a less busy time, we offer a Pre-Induction session, which takes place before the main College Induction days.